DigitalExpart/PAKtIQ/DASHBOARD_CLEANUP_COMPLETE.md

 ## 🐛 Troubleshooting

 **Issue:** Dashboard shows all zeros
-- **Solution:** You need to create pakts first!
-Click "New Pakt" to get started.
+- **Solution:** You need to create Resolves first!
+Click "New Resolve" to get started.

 **Issue:** Loading forever
 - **Solution:** Check your internet connection.
 Restart Expo with `npx expo start --clear`.